THU-RCSCT/vlsa-aegis/README.md

 ```
 python demo.py
 ```
+### 💥 Automated Collision Check
+To automatically determine whether a collision occurred during an episode, you can add the following code to your program:
+'''
+a
+'''
 ### 🧠 Scene Generation Logic
 #### 1. The Generation Pipeline
 The system instantiates a scene through two sequential stages: